wyattakowicz/TFRandom/README.md

 # TFRandom
 a program to generate a random loadout for the users.

-how to use:
+## how to use:
--install python from python.org
+1. install python from python.org
--double click it to use it.
+2. double click it to use it.